ericmedvet/slides/advanced-programming-2020/13-key-apis.md

 ]

 - `contains()` and `remove()` take `Object`, rather than `E`: historical reasons, but conceptually sound
-  - "does this box of oranges contains an apple?"; no, but the question is legit
+  - "does this box of oranges contains an apple?"; obviously no, but the question is legit
 - `add()` and `remove()` **mutator** methods, since they (potentially) modify the state, i.e., the group
   - modifying one element state is another thing
   - the `boolean` return value specifies if the collection actually mutated